adamheins/pyb_utils/README.md

 pybview <urdf_file>
 ```
 which loads the given URDF file in PyBullet for visualization and prints
 information about its links and joints.
+Use the `-q` option to specify a
+different joint configuration; use `-h` for more details and to see more
+options.

 To install `pybview` as a standalone executable on your system, it is
 recommended to use either [uv](https://docs.astral.sh/uv/) or